 Study at one of the oldest universities in the Netherlands

 If you’re looking to study in the Netherlands, the northern Dutch provinces boast one of the most reputable universities in the country.
-Founded in 1614, the University of Groningen is the second oldest university in the Netherlands and is currently the 80th ranked university in the world according to Times Higher Education.
-The university hosts over 30,000 students from 120 nationalities and is a distinguished research institution specialising in energy, healthy ageing and sustainable society.
+The University of Groningen is the second-oldest university in the Netherlands and is currently the 80th ranked university in the world according to Times Higher Education.
+The university hosts over 30,000 students from 120 nationalities and is a distinguished research institution specializing in energy, healthy ageing and sustainable society.

 There are also a number of universities of applied sciences that offer English-speaking higher education to expats, including the Hanze University of Applied Sciences in Groningen and the Stenden University of Applied Sciences with locations in Leeuwarden and Drenthe.
 If you’re after something part-time or less formal, all three Dutch provinces in the north offer distance learning through Open University and a wide range of courses through the Volksuniversiteit (people’s university).
-A basic level of Dutch is usually needed for these, which can be learned at one of the many language schools in the area.
+A basic level of Dutch is usually necessary for these, which can be learned at one of the many language schools in the area.

 A more relaxed lifestyle

-The northern provinces of the Netherlands are known for being quieter, more sparsely populated and generally having a gentler pace of life than larger cities such as Amsterdam or Rotterdam, while still maintaining a high quality of life.
-This makes them ideal for expats wanting to escape the everyday hustle and bustle of the city while remaining within easy reach of it.
+The northern provinces of the Netherlands are known for being quieter and having a gentler pace of life.
+This makes them ideal for expats wanting to escape the bustle of the city while remaining within reach.

 But that’s not to say there is not plenty to do in the north.
 Each province offers its own distinct Dutch experience.
 Friesland has the historic, culturally rich city of Leeuwarden, as well as five West Frisian Islands which can be reached by ferry or – during low tide of the Wadden Sea – by mudflat hiking.
-In exceptionally cold winter, the lakes of the province host the popular ‘Eleven Cities’ speed skating competition – though the last time this was able to be held was in 1997.
+In exceptionally cold winter, the lakes of the province host the popular Elfstedentocht speedskating competition – though the last time this was able to be held was in 1997.